 You must have a valid work permit to work in B.C.
-IRCC is responsible for issuing work permits.
-Nomination by the BC PNP does not authorize you to work while awaiting the processing of your permanent resident visa.
+IRCC and the Canadian Border Services Agency (CBSA) are responsible for issuing work permits.
+A BC PNP nomination by itself does not authorize you to work in B.C.